kubernetes/community/contributors/design-proposals/storage/cloning.md

 ## Terminology
 * Clone - a duplicated volume created by the same storage technology as the original
 * Cloning - the process by which a storage technology can create a full copy of a volume
-* Host-Assisted Clone - using a pod to copy data between two persistent volumes

 ## Goals
-* Provide consistent process to execute cloning for storage technologies both for intree and out of tree plugins
+* Provide consistent process to execute cloning for storage technologies both for out of tree plugins.

 ## Non Goals
 * The process should not force storage vendors to implement cloning